 The Group generates revenue from projects that may cross multiple financial periods.
-Australian Accounting Standard - AASB 118 Revenue requires the Group to estimate the amount of revenue to be recognised in the current financial period.
-This assessment is dependent upon the costs incurred of the project at the end of the reporting period relative to the estimated total project costs.
-There is significant judgment exercised by the Group in determining the valuation of unbilled revenue to be recorded.
+Australian Accounting Standards require the Group to estimate the amount of revenue to be recognised in the current financial period.
+This assessment is dependent upon the project costs incurred at the end of the reporting period relative to the estimated total project costs.
+There is significant judgment exercised by the Group in determining the valuation of work in progress to be recorded.
 Refer to Note 2(m) within the financial report for a summary of the Group's policy.

-The contracting terms used can vary significantly between contracts and involve judgment in the recognition of revenue and valuation of unbilled revenue.
-As a result, this is a key audit matter.
+The contracting terms used can vary significantly between contracts and involve judgment in the recognition of revenue and valuation of work in progress.
+As a result, this was a key audit matter.